Diane R. Wang

 UNDERGRADUATE RESEARCH ASST.

-Natalie is a junior in Natural Resources and Environmental Science with a concentration in water quality.
+Natalie is a senior in Natural Resources and Environmental Science with a concentration in water quality.
 She is from Evansville, IN.
 Her main interest is Per- and polyfluoroalkyl substances (PFAS) in waterways and their impact on the environment.
 Along with working in the Wang Lab, Natalie assists in the Hoverman Lab.
 Her summers are spent in Massachusetts at the USGS New England Water Science Center and exploring New England.
 Natalie is a member of Sigma Alpha Sorority and spends her free time tending to her succulents and playing with her cat, Rumchata.